waimea-chbrennan/level-2-programming-assesment/docs/test-plan.md

 The program should store this coin and move into moving mode.

-## Testing: Selecting a boundary coin
+## Testing: Selecting coin with only one possible move (BOUNDARY)
 Selecting a coin where there is only one possible place to move is a boundary case but still possible.
 This tests the program recognising how many moves are possible for a coin.
 ### Test Data To Use
 Select 2nd ex coin
 `*_C ...`